UstadMobile/UstadMobile/test-end-to-end/test-descriptions/005_004_user_add_internal_links_to_post_test_description.md

 49. Enter a title for the post.
 50. Click on "Add Link" icon.
 51. Click on "URL" field.
-52. Enter the "External Link" to a external website.
+52. Enter the "Internal Link" to the Library in the app.
 53. Click on "Link text (optional)" field.
 54. Enter the text.
 55. Click on "Ok" button.
 56. Click on "Post" button.
 57. Verify the post is visible.
 58. Clear the app storage.
 59. Login as student user.
 60. Click on courses.
 61. Click on course name.
 62. Click on the existing discussion board.
 63. Click on the existing post.
 64. Click on link.
-65. Verify the link is open.
+65. Verify the link is opening the Library page of the app.